HOLISTIC REHAB AND ADDICTION TREATMENT IN GEORGIA

 - Satisfying snacks – Regularly eating healthy snacks such as nuts, fruit and cheese help regulate blood sugar and stabilize mood.

 As with nutrition, physical activity during drug and alcohol rehab is another holistic activity that is important in healing the whole person.
 Exercise builds muscles lost to addiction, improves flexibility to prevent injuries, and improves cardiovascular and circulatory health.
 Incorporating physical activity into a daily routine also promotes a good night’s sleep.

 Physical activity benefits the brain directly as well.
 Exercise is an incredibly effective way to improve the mood and promote relaxation by raising levels of dopamine.
 At Bluff, we create customized exercise plans that take into account each person’s current level of fitness, health conditions and any injuries they may have.
 Patients have a variety of options.

 Yoga and Meditation

 Gentle yoga and meditation is an important component of holistic drug and alcohol rehab at Bluff.
 During residential treatment, our clinical and therapeutic experts teach best practices for developing meditation skills, which are proven and effective methods for achieving better self-awareness, enabling the management of anxiety, depression, stress, addiction and rejuvenating one’s mind, body and spirit.
-Meditation is incorporated on a daily basis as part of our holistic addiction treatment program.
+Meditation is incorporated on a daily basis as part of our holistic program.

 Bluff is set on nearly 200-acres of rolling hills by the Savannah River outside Augusta, GA.
 Nature trails, lined by mossy oaks, meander throughout our property.
 For those up to a brisk walk, nature hikes can improve muscular fitness, heart health and brain health.